hansake/Z80_Computer/testprogram/README.md

-This test program will test RAM and i/o devices on the Z80 computer board.
+This test program will test CPU, RAM, i/o devices and interrupts on the Z80 computer board.

-Testing interupts will be added.

 The assembler I used is z80asm: https://github.com/AlbertVeli/z80asm